Could subletting help fund your holiday home purchase?

 What do holiday lettings agents charge?

 The booking commission charged by holiday letting agents will vary depending on the scheme that you sign up to and will usually include a commission-based charge as well as a changeover or cleaning fee.
-The Aria Resorts Managed Letting programme has one simple commission charge which covers all cleaning costs too, with the exception of linen.
+The Aria Resorts Managed Letting programme has a simple commission charge of 30% plus a cleaning and linen charge too.
 If you are yet to buy a holiday property but know that you would like to sublet, you should make sure that you consider this as part of your purchase decision.
 Many holiday resorts have subletting schemes already in place, so when you visit them you should make sure that you understand how their scheme works, the costs involved and speak to people who already use the scheme.
 For more information on the Aria Resorts, Managed Letting scheme.